 This means that our agent did not make a mistake — he denied you boarding correctly.
 As per our Policy and General Conditions of Carriage, it is a customer’s responsibility to have all the correct travel documents before traveling as B.A. won’t take liability for it.
 (British Airways to Allen)

 This airline representative reiterated that British Airways would not reimburse Allen for the new flight.

 Frustrated, but still determined to prevail, Allen’s next request for help was to the Elliott Advocacy team.

-Can the Elliott Advocacy team prove this airline is wrong?
+Can the Elliott Advocacy team prove the airline is wrong?

 When Allen’s plea for help landed in our inbox, he had been politely trying to prove his case for months.
 American Airlines had sympathized with his dilemma and refunded his frequent flyer miles and the taxes paid for the flight on which he was denied boarding.
 But Allen was looking at a giant credit card bill for that replacement flight.

 “I don’t want to give up,” Allen told me.
 “This airline employee incorrectly denied me boarding.
 I had a valid passport and visa.
 I shouldn’t have to pay for his mistake.”

 As I read through all of Allen’s paper trail, I could see he was right.
 His passport had years of validity and the visa to enter Ghana was valid for entry for several days beyond his arrival date.
 It was clear to me that the agent rejected his documents in error.